matplotlib/matplotlib/galleries/users_explain/figure/interactive_guide.rst

 ``run``, or ``start``.

-All GUI frameworks (Qt, Wx, Gtk, tk, OSX, or web) have some method of capturing user interactions and passing them back to the application (for example ``Signal`` / ``Slot`` framework in Qt) but the exact details depend on the toolkit.
+All GUI frameworks (Qt, Wx, Gtk, tk, macOS, or web) have some method of capturing user interactions and passing them back to the application (for example ``Signal`` / ``Slot`` framework in Qt) but the exact details depend on the toolkit.
 Matplotlib has a :ref:`backend